Lifx unveils three new 'Mini' smart bulbs that work with Siri

 My other qualm here is the price. $45 is still an awful lot to spend on a smart bulb, even one that changes colors.
 Still, that's pretty much par for the course with color-changers like these.
 The also-HomeKit-compliant Sylvania Smart LED costs $45 a piece, too, while Philips Hue LEDs each cost $50.
 Even the typically budget-minded TP-Link sells its own color-changing smart bulb for $50.

-Lifx will begin accepting pre-orders on all three of the new Mini bulbs starting tomorrow.
+Lifx will begin accepting preorders on all three of the new Mini bulbs starting Friday.
 As soon as we get our hands on a few, expect full reviews out of the CNET Smart Home.

 Discuss Lifx Mini Wi-Fi Smart Bulb